lbl-srg/soep/doc-design/source/softwareArchitecture.rst

 Zone multipliers
 ^^^^^^^^^^^^^^^^

+Up to the Modelica Buildings Library version 11, the Spawn coupling does not support zone multipliers.
+If a idf file contains a ``Zone`` object with a multiplier that is not 1, the simulation stops with an error.

+In later versions, EnergyPlus multipliers are supported.
+This allows for example authoring of the EnergyPlus envelope geometry, including adding multipliers for zones in dedicated EnergyPlus envelope authoring tools such as OpenStudio.
+Spawn handles multipliers as follows:

-The idf file contains in the ``Zone`` object the entry ``Multiplier``, which multiples the zone volume, zone floor area and load to allow simulation of identical zones using one instance of a zone model only.
+If idf file contains in the ``Zone`` object the entry ``Multiplier``, then EnergyPlus multiplies the zone volume, zone floor area and internal and external loads.
-EnergyPlus takes this value from the idf file into account when calculating the volume, area and zone loads that it sends to Modelica.
+EnergyPlus also takes the multiplier into account in the heat flow rates that are exchanged between Modelica and EnergyPlus.
+Hence, this allows through a specification in the idf file to multiply the size of thermal zones.
+Modelica will then use these multiplied values in its simulation.
+Hence, suppose a zone has a volume of :math:`V=100 \, \mathrm{m^3}` and a design air flow rate of :math:`\dot m_0 = 1.0 \, \mathrm{kg/s}`.
+Moreover, suppose, the idf file specifies a zone multiplier of :math:`2` for that zone.
+Then, Modelica will obtain a zone volume of :math:`V=200 \, \mathrm{m^3}`.
+Moreover, users need to ensure that the design air mass flow rate is :math:`\dot m_0 = 2.0 \, \mathrm{kg/s}`.

 EnergyPlus allows a zone to be added to a ``ZoneList``, and a ``ZoneList`` to be added to a ``Zone Group``.
 For example, a ``ZoneList`` allows all zones on a floor to be listed, and a ``Zone Group`` allows all zones to be multiplied such as to model a high-rise building.
 EnergyPlus takes the ``Zone Group`` into account.
-Thus, if a ``Zone`` has a multiplier of 2, and it is added to a ``Zone Group`` which has a multiplier of 3, then EnergyPlus will send its surface, volume and load after multiplying it by a factor of 6.
+Thus, if the zone in the above example has a multiplier of :math:`2`, and it is added to an EnergyPlus ``Zone Group`` which has a multiplier of :math:`3`, then EnergyPlus will send its surface, volume and load after multiplying it by a factor of :math:`6`.
+Therefore, users need to ensure that the design air mass flow rate is :math:`\dot m_0 = 6.0 \, \mathrm{kg/s}`.

+In Modelica, thermal zones may be grouped to HVAC systems.
+As the HVAC system in the idf file is removed, Modelica has its own object to group thermal zones to an HVAC system for the purpose of taking into account the load diversity for system sizing.
+The corresponding Modelica object is called ``HVACZones`` and described in xxx.
+Note that the Modelica ``HVACZones`` model has no entry for zone or group multipliers, as the values from the EnergyPlus idf file are applied during the system sizing as described in the above two paragraphs.

 Sizing parameters obtained by Modelica
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^